Medical and Health Services Manager – Health Administrator

 For students looking for a more comprehensive business education in addition to health management, Baylor University Hankamer School of Business offers a two-year master’s of business administration in healthcare administration.

-This degree is housed in the Robbins Institute for Health Policy and Leadership, which is an interdisciplinary department for healthcare education, business, and research.
-This program has a standard track for those looking to go into management and a pre-clinical track for students who will be pursuing additional clinical education such as dentistry, medicine, or veterinary.
+This degree is housed in the Robbins Institute for Health Policy and Leadership, an interdisciplinary department for healthcare education, business, and research.
+This program has a standard track for those looking to go into management and a pre-clinical track for students pursuing additional clinical education such as dentistry, medicine, or veterinary.

 • Location: Waco, TX